TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 ## Hero preview

-I also show you a preview of what your hero will look like on a canvas.
+I show you a preview of what your hero will look like on a canvas.

 ```html
 <canvas width="800" height="800"></canvas>